The Moray Feu handbook has been put together to enable all members to enjoy and get the most out of our communal space.

 Kevin Cattanach, WW, Secretary

-The four elegant gardens that grace Edinburgh’s West End—and attract the attention of many admiring visitors, despite being private—began life as delightful accessories to the Earl of Moray’s Estate of Drumsheugh.
+FOUR elegant resident’s gardens grace Edinburgh’s West New Town.
+Beginning life as part of a much larger garden belonging to Francis Stuart, 10th Earl of Moray’s Estate of Drumsheugh.
 This originally included a mansion house, policies and parks bounded by Randolph Cliff, Randolph Lane, Glenfinlas Street, Saint Colme Street, Gloucester Lane, Doune Terrace, and a mill lade along the south side of the Water of Leith.

 Today these classical shapes remain almost exactly as they were built, though some older facilities have passed with time.
-Stables, for instance, came along with the 152 stances for homes being sold for an annual feu duty.
+Stables, and Cabmen’s shelters built in Randolph Gardens for instance, came along with the 152 stances for homes being sold for an annual feu duty.
 Each street carried a fixed rate, from 16 to 21 shillings a foot (and 5 shillings a foot for stables).
-So, the average annual feu duty payable to Lord Moray was about £30.
+So, the average annual feu duty payable to Francis was about £30.
 The cost of building one such house was between £2000 and £3000.
-These days they fetch something closer to one million pounds!

 Until the Dean Bridge was completed in 1832, the stone to build the handsome Georgian houses had to be carted over the Water of Leith at the Dean Village, and heaved up Bell’s Brae.